ulrichson/community-circles/README.md

 **.keystore file**

-`keytool -genkey -v -keystore community-circles-mobile.keystore -alias ccm_keystore_alias -keyalg RSA -keysize 2048 -validity 10000`
+`keytool -genkey -v -keystore b-part.keystore -alias bpart_keystore_alias -keyalg RSA -keysize 2048 -validity 10000`

-Upload this file, specify a password and use `ccm_keystore_alias` as alias name.
+Upload this file, specify a password and use `bpart_keystore_alias` as alias name.

 Afterwards you can press `Build Scanner` and upload to your phone.